pockerman/cuberl/examples/rl/rl_example_13/rl_example_13.md

 The DQN algorithm we used in examples <a href="../rl_example_12/rl_example_12.md">EXample 12: DQN algorithm on Gridworld</a>
 and <a href="../rl_example_15/rl_example_15.md">EXample 15: DQN algorithm on Gridworld with experience replay</a> approximate a value function and in particular the Q state-action value function.
-However, in Reinforcement Learning we are interested in policies since a policydictates how an agent behaves in a given state.
+However, in reinforcement learning we are more interested in policies since a policy dictates how an agent behaves in a given state.